 Amazing Nutrition Berberine comes in 500mg capsules that are easy to swallow and every single serving provides you with an optimum dosage to keep supplementation simple.
 Because their berberine capsules are free of shellfish, eggs, fish, peanuts, milk, wheat, soy and tree nuts, they are an optimal choice for people with dietary sensitivities or diet preferences.

 Amazing Nutrition Berberine features berberine hydrochloride, a form that has been widely studied and may be absorbed more easily by the body.
-Amazing Berberine Plus dietary supplement is manufactured in accordance with Good Manufacturing Practices (GMP), among the highest standards in the world.
-All their products are Third Party Tested.
+Amazing Berberine is manufactured in accordance with Good Manufacturing Practices (GMP), and is 3rd party tested.

 aSquared Nutrition Berberine comes in vegetarian and vegan friendly capsules, providing a hefty 1000mg of berberine HCL per serving.
 Berberine has a rich and complex history in herbal medicine, and can support cardiovascular health and overall wellness.